Skip to main content

 All of our clinics are fully accessible with hearing loops available in all clinics and some equipped with hoists.
 We have a bariatric facility in Dewi Sant Hospital, Pontypridd.
 Interpretation services are available.

-Click to view clinic details - Community Dental Service - Clinics
+Click to view clinic details: Community Dental Service - Clinics

 Can anyone use this service?